iotaledger/tips/text/0032-dust-protection/0032-dust-protection.md

 The first option can cause issues, when dust outputs were burned before users could consolidate them.
 Also, changing the supply can be controversial.

 The second option is much more complicated as it introduces a completely new unlock mechanisms and requires the nodes to store the Merkle tree roots indefinitely.

-# Unresolved questions

-- An attacker can send microtransactions to an address with a `SigLockedDustAllowanceOutput` in order to fill the allowed threshold and block honest senders of microtransactions.
-The owner of the address can mitigate this by simply consolidating the attacker's dust and collecting it for profit.
-The problem is that the cost of doing PoW too often may exceed the profit made by collecting dust.
-Perhaps it is a good idea to limit "tiny" (1 i) dust outputs more than larger dust outputs?
-In the original discussion each dust class was supposed to be capped to a certain fixed amount.
-But perhaps we should give weights to different dust classes.
-So "tiny" dust will weigh more and fill the cap more quickly than larger dust?